tobiaslins/jazz/.changeset/seven-islands-grin.md

 ---
-"jazz-react": patch
+"jazz-react": minor
 ---

-Simplify App creation and make the hooks available as top-level imports
+Change the way the JazzProvider is created and make the hooks available as top-level imports.

+This is a breaking change.